On the Relationship Between Explanation and Prediction: A Causal View: Analysis and Results

-\textit{The choice of the control group:} Calculating ITE for each performance bucket requires a decision on control groups, i.e., the point of comparison.
+\textit{The control group:} Calculating ITE for each performance bucket requires a decision on control groups, i.e., the point of comparison.
 There are two natural choices 1) select a control group within each accuracy bucket or 2) use the same control group across all buckets.
-Each choice means we are answering slightly different questions; (1) answers ``the effect of $h_i = n$ w.r.t. $h_i\not=n$ on $x \in X$ such that training on $h_i\not=n$ gives a similarly performing model'' while (2) answers ``the effect of $h_i = n$ w.r.t $h_i\not=n$ on $x \in X$ such that training on $h_i\not=n$ gives model with baseline performance''.
-Although the latter enables comparison of performance buckets on similar footing, the simultaneous change of $h_i = n$ to $h_i\not=n$ and the change in performance bucket makes it difficult to attribute the ITE value to the hyperparameter.
-Therefore, we continue with within-accuracy-bucket control groups, and refrain from comparing absolute values of ITE (for $Y$ or $E$) across buckets, but instead look to \textit{relative} ITE values of $H$ on $Y$ and $E$ across buckets \rebuttal{(different baselines in \cref{fig:kernel_and_baseline_comparison})}.
+Each choice means we are answering slightly different questions; (1) answers ``the effect of $h_i = n$ w.r.t. $h_i\not=n$ on $x \in X$ such that training on $h_i\not=n$ gives a similarly performing model'' while (2) answers ``the effect of $h_i = n$ w.r.t $h_i\not=n$ on $x \in X$ such that training on $h_i\not=n$ gives a model with baseline performance''.
+Although the latter enables comparison of performance buckets on similar footing, two factors are changing simultaneously: a) $h_i = n$ to $h_i\not=n$ and b) the change in performance bucket, making it difficult to tease apart hyperparameters' contributions to the ITE values.
+Therefore, we continue with within-accuracy-bucket control groups, and refrain from comparing absolute values of ITE (for $Y$ or $E$) across buckets, but instead, look to \textit{relative} ITE values of $H$ on $Y$ and $E$ across buckets.

-Unlike ITE$_Y$s, ITE$_E$s do not differ much across accuracy buckets, although the range of ITE$_E$s is slightly larger for the lowest accuracy bucket of some methods (\Cref{fig:performance_comparison}; right).
-Note that the range of ITE$_E$s are different in different methods, e.g., Grad-CAM shows a larger range of ITE$_E$s than all others, implying that the effect of $H$ varies much more than all other methods.
-The different distribution of ITE$_E$s compared to ITE$_Y$ in each accuracy bucket raises an important question: how does the relationship between $Y$ and $E$ (measured by treatment effect of $H$ on both) change as models' performance changes?

-\textbf{Understanding the (odd) relationship between ITE$_Y$ and ITE$_E$:} \rebuttal{Having investigated how ITEs of $Y$ and $E$ vary separately across performance buckets, we next turn to the relationship between ITE$_Y$ and ITE$_E$ (\Cref{fig:scatter_ite_y_vs_e}).} Interestingly, the pattern of this relationship reverses as it passes the mid-accuracy bucket.
-In low-accuracy buckets, hyperparameters seem to influence $E$ in a greater variety of ways (bigger range) than $Y$, resulting in a mostly vertical scatter plot.
-This pattern reverses when the model accuracy passes 33\% (note that accuracy by chance is 10\%), and hyperparameters suddenly start influencing $Y$ in a greater variety of ways than $E$.
-In other words, in high-performing models, $E$ seems to be similar regardless of hyperparameters, while $Y$'s vary more by the choice of hyperparameters.
-However, in the highest bucket, we observe better correlations between ITEs of $E$ and $Y$.